 Vegan stuffed tomato bites at the Thrive Kitchen, Kaiser Permanente San Francisco.
 Photo credit: Ted Eytan

-Starting this coming Monday, 4/9, Kaiser Permanente Medical Center San Francisco, where I am Director of Culinary Medicine and teach the Thrive Kitchen cooking classes, will be embarking on a 21-Day Plant Power Challenge for its staff and physicians!
-(Oakland will be doing the same beginning on 9/12).
+Starting this coming Monday, Kaiser Permanente Medical Center San Francisco, where I am Director of Culinary Medicine and teach the Thrive Kitchen cooking classes, will be embarking on a 21-Day Plant Powered Opportunity (fka as the 21-Day Plant Based Challenge) for our staff and physicians!
 I’ll be tuning up my own “mostly plants” diet and my family’s and will be sharing our weekly meal plan and recipes if you want to join in the fun!
 Some reasons for why you should consider eating “mostly plants” and cooking tips making this a delicious challenge are in this article by my Oakland colleague Ben Maring, MD, including my vinaigrette primer.
 Flavor=Fabulous!

-If you want to virtually join in our 21-Day Plant Power Challenge, I thought it would be helpful to give you this guide on how to set yourself up for success.
-As with everything in life, preparation is everything!
+If you want to virtually join in our 21-Day Plant Powered Opportunity, I thought it would be helpful to give you this guide on how to set yourself up for success.
+As with all in life, preparation is everything!
 Take a little time this weekend to meal plan and shop for the week ahead.

 - Make your grocery list for the week for at least 5 days of dinners, see my plan below